 *At the present time the only course having requested and received AVH approval is the Professional Course in Veterinary Homeopathy offered by the Pitcairn Institute of Veterinary Homeopathy (PIVH).
 Experienced veterinary faculty join Richard Pitcairn, DVM, PhD to offer a broad range of classical homeopathic knowledge in small and large animal medicine at the PIVH.
-The next Professional Course in Veterinary Homeopathy will be starting in June of 2014.
+The next Professional Course in Veterinary Homeopathy will be starting in September 2015.
 Please contact the PIVH for further details: www.pivh.org

 **Anyone interested in receiving AVH accreditation for a course should contact the AVH.